 The issue of whether the Council has standing to bring its case has been ongoing for four years now, an unfortunate side effect of a test that allows for flexibility and discretion.
 The approach taken by the Supreme Court in the Canadians with Disability has the potential to shape the future of how the issue of public interest standing is decided going forward.

-The Toronto litigators at Milosevic Fiske LLP will guide you through the litigation or appeals process and skillfully represent you in all proceedings before all levels of court, including the Supreme Court of Canada.
+The Toronto litigators at Milosevic & Associates will guide you through the litigation or appeals process and skillfully represent you in all proceedings before all levels of court, including the Supreme Court of Canada.
 Contact us to learn how we can provide you with proactive risk management and legal guidance.
 We are the lawyers other lawyers turn to for complex litigation matters.
 Call us at 416-916-1387 or contact us online for a consultation.